 We were told this distillery makes the best rum in Jamaica, leaving little choice but to try it for yourself!
 I tried one that was 80 proof and it was so strong my whole body was burning.
 It was called fire rum—go figure!

 Another rum type I tried was served mixed with juice, and it tasted wonderful.
 Decidedly, I will leave the 80 proof to the professionals.
+If you are a fan of rum cocktails, you might like this Easy Tropical Rum Runner Cocktail.

 Farm Tour and Lunch at Zimbali Retreats